-Lamp Status Description
+Lamp Status Description Back lamp

 Lit Red Charging

-Flashing Red Abnormal ambient temperature, USB-AC adaptor problem, or battery problem (page 219)
+Flashing Red Abnormal ambient temperature, USB-AC adaptor problem, or battery problem (page 203)

 Off Charging complete

 - A battery that has not been used for a long time and/or ambient temperature can cause charging to take longer than normal.
 These conditions may also cause the back lamp to flash red.
-If this happens, refer to page 219. - Make sure that you insert the cable connector into the [USB] port until you feel it click securely into place.
+If this happens, refer to page 203. - You cannot use the camera to shoot images while it is being charged over a computer USB connection.
+If you want to shoot with the camera, disconnect the USB cable. - Make sure that you insert the cable connector into the [USB] port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - Pressing [ON/OFF] (Power) while the USB-AC adaptor is connected to the camera will turn on the camera with power being supplied by the battery.
 Because of this, charging will stop. - The USB-AC adaptor will become warm during charging.
 This is normal and does not indicate malfunction. - The shape of the power plug depends on each country or geographic area.

-■ To charge using a USB connection to a computer
+To charge using a USB connection to a computer

 USB connection lets you charge the battery while it is loaded in the camera.
-While the camera is turned off, connect in the sequence shown below (1), (2).
+While the camera is turned off, connect in the sequence shown below (1, 2).